MarcoAttene/TMesh_Kernel/README.md

 System Requirements
 --------------------

-TMesh_Kernel has been tested on 32 and 64 bit PCs running:
+TMesh_Kernel has been tested on 64 bit PCs running:
  - Microsoft Windows OS with MSVC
  - Linux with standard gcc/g++ development environment
  - Mac OSX